Strawberry Angel Food Cake

 6. Add the vanilla extract and whisk until just combined

-7. Meanwhile combine the flour and icing sugar in a food processor and pulse until a smooth, lump-free powder (you can also sieve the flour and sugar together 2 to 3 times if you don't have a food processor)
+7. Meanwhile combine the flour, cornstarch, icing sugar in a food processor and pulse until a smooth, lump-free powder (you can also sieve the flour and sugar together 2 to 3 times if you don’t have a food processor)

 8. Add 2 tbsp of the dry mixture to the meringue at a time and gently fold with a rubber spatula, until just combined